Candide (operetta): Bernstein's "Final Revised Version" (1989)

-Arriving at Suriname, Candide meets Martin, a local pessimist.
-He shows him a slave with one hand and one foot lost while harvesting sugar-cane, which is the result of Europeans eating sugar; Candide is unable to convince Martin otherwise ("Words, Words, Words").
+Arriving in Suriname, Candide meets Martin, a local pessimist.
+He shows him a slave with one hand and one foot lost while harvesting sugarcane, which is the result of Europeans eating sugar; Candide is unable to convince Martin otherwise ("Words, Words, Words").
 Vanderdendur, a Dutch villain, offers his ship, the Santa Rosalia, in exchange for the golden sheep.
 Candide is excited when he is told that the Santa Rosalia is to depart for Venice.
 The locals and Vandendur wish Candide a safe journey to Venice ("Bon Voyage").
 However, the ship sinks and Martin drowns as a result.
 After reuniting with his golden sheep, Candide is picked up by a galley, meeting five deposed kings.
 The galley is rowed by slaves, including Pangloss, revived once again.
 The kings say that they will live humbly, serving both god and men, and Pangloss leads their debate ("The Kings' Barcarolle").

 The ship arrives in Venice, where the Carnival festival is taking place ("Money, Money, Money").
 While the kings play roulette and baccarat, Candide searches for Cunegonde.
 Maximilian, revived once again, is now the corrupt Prefect of Police and the town's leader.
 Paquette is now the town's reigning prostitute.
 Cunegonde and the Old Lady are employed to encourage the gamblers ("What's the Use?").
 Pangloss celebrates a victory after winning roulette and spends his money on the other ladies ("The Venice Gavotte").
 Candide, however, masked for the Carnival, is accosted by Cunegonde and the Old Lady (both of whom are also masked), who try to swindle him out of his money.
 During the exchange, all the masks come off and they are horrified to recognize each other.
 Seeing what Cunegonde has become, Candide's image of and belief in her is shattered ("Nothing More Than This").
 Candide does not speak for several days; with what little money they have left, they purchase a small farm outside Venice and the chorus says that life is just life and paradise is nothing ("Universal Good").
 Candide finally speaks and resolves to marry Cunegonde ("Make Our Garden Grow").

 Music

 Though the show as a whole received mixed reviews at its opening, the music was immediately a hit.
-Much of the score was recorded on an original cast album, which was a success and is still in print as of 2009.
+Much of the score was recorded for a successful original cast album.